StarRocks/starrocks/docs/table_design/Data_distribution.md

 DISTRIBUTED BY HASH(site_id,city_code);
 ```

-In practical use, you can use one or two bucketing columns based on the characteristics of your business.
+Practically speaking, you can use one or two bucketing columns based on your business characteristics.
 Using one bucketing column `site_id` is highly beneficial for short queries as it reduces data exchange between nodes, thereby enhancing the overall performance of the cluster.
 On the other hand, adopting two bucketing columns `site_id` and `city_code` is advantageous for long queries as it can leverage the overall concurrency of the distributed cluster to significantly improve performance.

 > **NOTE**
 >
-> - Short queries often invlove scanning a small amount of data, and can be completed on a single node.
+> - Short queries invlove scanning a small amount of data, and can be completed on a single node.
-> - Long queries, on the other hand, involve scanning a large amount of data, and their performance can be significantly improved by parallel scanning across multiple nodes in a distributed cluster.
+> - Long queries involve scanning a large amount of data, and their performance can be significantly improved by parallel scanning across multiple nodes in a distributed cluster.

 ### Determine the number of buckets

-Buckets reflect how data files are organized in StarRocks.
+Buckets reflect how data files are actually organized in StarRocks.

-- How to set the number of buckets when creating a table
+- How to set the number of buckets at table creation

-  - Method 1: automatically set the number of buckets (Recommended)
+  - Method 1: automatically set the number of buckets (recommended)

-    Since v2.5.7, StarRocks supports automatically setting the number of buckets based on machine resources and data volume for a partition.
+    Since v2.5.7, StarRocks can automatically set the number of buckets based on machine resources and data volume for a partition.

     Example: